kavli-ntnu/dj-docs/docs/imaging/how-to-add-sessions.rst

 10. Lean back and watch things being calculated (web GUI: *Imaging* -> *Miscellanious* -> *Jobs*).

-11. Go through the notebooks to make sense of your analysis results or use the [Session Viewer GUI](https://github.com/kavli-ntnu/dj-moser-imaging/tree/master/viewer) to inspect the results (the GUI is work in progress, so don't expect too much right now).
+11. Go through the notebooks to make sense of your analysis results or use the :ref:`Imaging session viewer` to inspect the results (the GUI is work in progress, so don't expect too much right now).